nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ***Note:*** *As mentioned in [Basic Command Format](#basic-command-format), you can include any one of the prefixes in square brackets  here.*

 * You should type **only 1** prefix that you want the program to show.
-    * If you type multiple prefixes after `show`, the program will only show you the unique search terms found for the **first** prefix input.
+    * If you type multiple prefixes after `show`, the program will only show you the unique search terms found for the **first** prefix parameter.
       ![FindInput](./images/features/Show.png)

 Examples: